How to Write a Great Senior Living Blog Post

 You can also experiment with providing CTAs throughout the content.
 Just make sure these CTAs don’t distract people.
 You can determine this through your website and blog analytics by seeing how long people stay on the page or even if they get to the bottom of the page.

-8. Measure results.
+9. Measure results.

-It takes less time and money to fix/tweak existing content than it does to create new stuff, so you might as well spend the time getting ALL content to hum.
 Experiment with page titles, try tweaking/revising sections, re-format, add different CTAs, and so forth.
 If you substantially change a blog post, add a note somewhere that says “Updated on THIS DATE” and consider republishing it to gain some traction.

-9. Lather, rinse, repeat (aka: do more of what works).
+10. Lather, rinse, repeat (aka: do more of what works).

 Blogging is a long-game.
 Do more of what works, tweak and improve what’s lagging, and keep an open mind when it comes to trying something new and different.